-The Target employees in favor of unionizing had sought better wages, improved and affordable retirement and health care benefits, and more defined work schedules, Aly Waddy, assistant to the secretary-treasurer and a vice president of the Westbury-based union local, said Friday.
+The workers want better wages, improved and affordable retirement and health care benefits, and more-defined work schedules, said Aly Waddy, assistant to the secretary-treasurer and a vice president of the Westbury-based union local.

 “They are not asking for anything that is above and beyond anything that a full-time worker would expect from their job,” she said.

 On Aug.
 24, the National Labor Relations Board approved the scheduling of an election at the Jericho Turnpike store.
 Minneapolis-based Target Corp. objected, saying the process was “tainted” because a Target supervisor allegedly solicited employees to sign authorization cards showing support for an election, according to the NLRB decision.

 The NLRB, however, ruled the election could proceed.
 Voting ends at 7:30 p.m.
 Saturday, Waddy said.

 The NLRB will certify the results; either party may object within seven days.